Pathways to Permanence 2: Parenting Children Who Have Experienced Trauma and Loss ©

 The 24-hour Pathways to Permanence 2 program is offered to parents and other caregivers in different formats.
 It is most often offered weekly over an eight-week period of time.

 Who can attend?

-Due to our current funding guidelines, outlined by the Ministry, participants must be an adoptive parent (including parents pre adoption finalization) or a foster-to-adopt parent, and must have adopted through a children’s aid society, to attend our free Pathways program.
+Due to our current funding guidelines, outlined by the Ministry of Children, Community and Social Services, participants must be an adoptive parent (including parents pre adoption finalization) or a foster-to-adopt parent, and must have adopted through a children’s aid society, to attend our free Pathways program.

-Please note: we are always working to make Pathways available to all permanency parents (Foster, Customary Care, Kinship, Legal Guardian, International Adoptions, Private Adoptions), and hope to be able to offer more of them soon.
-If you would like to be kept in the loop on when these new offerings become available, please be sure to sign-up for our newsletter.
+Please note: We are always working to make Pathways available to all permanency parents (Foster, Customary Care, Kinship, Legal Guardian, International Adoptions, Private Adoptions), and hope to be able to offer more of them soon.
+If you would like to be kept in the loop on when these new offerings become available, please be sure to sign up for our waitlist and sign-up for our newsletter.

 How do I sign up?

 Click on one of the courses below to sign up for an upcoming session!

 Please note: Though there are several Pathways offerings grouped by region or family dynamic, the curriculum for all Pathways offerings is the same.

 *Spots are limited for each offering.